-This recipe is from one of my parent’s neighbors and long time friend, Vicky.
-She always brought this up to our house, when I was a child.
+This easy monkey bread recipe is from one of my parent’s neighbors and long time friend, Vicky.
+She always brought this up to our house when I was a child.
 She used to do a lot of baking and her house always smelled like bacon.
-The very last time she made me, my own, monkey bread was when I was at college.
-I think it was for my 19th birthday which was right after I had just started college.
-It had to have been fresh out of the oven when I picked it up because the brown sugar ran all over my cavalier’s seat.
-I was able to get it out with no problem, but the brown sugar is one of my fave’s and it leaked all out on Bernice.
-That was mine and my husband’s pet name for my banged up gold cavalier.
+The very last time she made me my own monkey bread was when I was at college.
+I think it was for my 19th birthday, which was right after I had just started college.
+It had to have been fresh out of the oven when I picked it up because the brown sugar ran all over my Cavalier’s seat.
+I was able to get it out with no problem, but the brown sugar is one of my faves and it leaked all out on Bernice.
+That was mine and my husband’s pet name for my banged up gold Cavalier.

 See, the monkey bread is pretty ugly.
 I tried to get a picture of the sides after they cut open, but my camera didn’t want to focus on them.

 - 1/2 cup (1 stick) salted butter, cubed

 - 4 pack tube biscuits

 - 4 tsp. cinnamon